Estimated reading time: 8 minutes

 Our grocery budget of $900 is a number we can reduce, and, like many Canadians, we struggle to stay on target.

-I’ve finally created two free printable grocery discount tracking charts for subscribers to print to save along with us.
+I’ve finally created two free printable grocery discount tracking charts for subscribers to print and save along with us.

 Let’s keep good products out of the waste bin and enjoy the foods with discounted savings.